KemiOm/Equal-Education/README.md

 - Adding social media buttons so your audience can spread the word.
 - Adding additional media like videos, audio, image galleries, etc. to enhance your message.
 - Make it responsive using @media rules.
-- Adding user input so your audience can add their own action items.

 # Starter Code File Overview